Infringement notice from police

 This information is provided by DUSA Financial Wellbeing.
 Visit the DUSA Financial Wellbeing webpage for more information about this service.

-This page provides information and options for Deakin students who have an infringement fine that they are struggling to pay.
+This page provides information and options for Deakin students who have received an infringement notice (a fine) that they are struggling to pay.

 An ‘Infringement Notice’ fine is issued for breaking minor laws such as road rules (eg. speeding), local council rules (eg. parking where you can’t park), or public transport rules (eg. not having a valid ticket).
 You can receive the infringement notice face to face, under your windscreen, or in the mail.